Can Family Doctors Give ESA Letters?

 What is an Emotional Support Animal (ESA)?

 Emotional Support Animals are animals who provide therapeutic benefits to their owners.
 Their physical presence offers huge levels of comfort and is beneficial for a range of mental health conditions including anxiety, depression, OCD, post-traumatic stress disorder and so much more.
-ESAs can be any legal domesticated breed of animal and popular species include dogs, cats, rabbits, pigs, guinea pigs and parrots.
+ESAs can be any legal domesticated breed of animal and popular species include dogs, cats, rabbits, pigs, guinea pigs, and parrots.

 What is an ESA Letter?

 An ESA letter is an official medical letter by a medical professional or licensed mental health practitioner operating in your state.
-These letters verify that your animal is necessary for your wellbeing and are vital when it comes to housing.
+These letters verify that your animal is necessary for your well-being and are vital when it comes to housing.
 Under the Fair Housing Act, landlords must make reasonable accommodations for ESAs and cannot unfairly discriminate against them living in the home with their owner.
 This is necessary for those wanting to move into apartment complexes that have a ‘no pets’ rule.
-Under law, ESAs are seen as medical aids rather than pets.
+Under the law, ESAs are seen as medical aids rather than pets.

 Can Family Doctors Write ESA Letters?

-If for some reason they’re unable to write one however, don’t feel discouraged.
+If for some reason they’re unable to write one, however, don’t feel discouraged.
 Sometimes the best course is to work with a mental health professional in your state, and that’s where Pettable can help.
 Simply fill in our quick assessment and we’ll link you with a licensed practitioner in your state.

 Who Can Write an ESA Letter?